Pet Shop Boys: Fundamental (2006–2008)

 On 23 October 2006, Concrete was released.
-It is a double CD of the complete Mermaid Theatre concert, with the BBC Concert Orchestra (musical director: Trevor Horn), featuring guests Rufus Wainwright, Frances Barber and Robbie Williams.
+It is a double CD of the complete Mermaid Theatre concert, with the BBC Concert Orchestra, featuring guests Rufus Wainwright, Frances Barber, and Robbie Williams, and Trevor Horn as the musical director.
 A 90-minute "director's cut" of the concert aired on BBC 6 Music, on 28 August 2006.
-On 7 December 2006, Pet Shop Boys were nominated for two 2007 Grammy Awards.
-These were 'Best Dance Recording' for "I'm with Stupid", and 'Best Electronic/Dance Album' for Fundamental.

-During the latter part of 2006 and early 2007, Neil Tennant served as executive producer on Rufus Wainwright'salbum, Release the Stars, recorded in Berlin.
+On 7 December 2006, Pet Shop Boys were nominated for two 2007 Grammy Awards: Best Dance Recording for "I'm with Stupid", and Best Electronic/Dance Album for Fundamental.
+During the latter part of 2006 and early 2007, Neil Tennant served as executive producer on Rufus Wainwright's album, Release the Stars, recorded in Berlin.
 He sang backing vocals on a number of tracks, including "Do I Disappoint You", and "Tiergarten".

-They continued their world tour, albeit with a slightly different production and set-list, on 14 March 2007, in Rio de Janeiro, Brazil then played concerts in Argentina, Chile, New Zealand and Australia (as co-headliners of the V Festival 2007), Norway, Estonia, Latvia, Lithuania, Germany, Switzerland, France, the Netherlands, Great Britain, Denmark, Ireland, Sweden, Italy, Spain, Belgium and Singapore.
+Pet Shop Boys continued their world tour, albeit with a slightly different production and set list, on 14 March 2007, in Rio de Janeiro, Brazil, then played concerts in Argentina, Chile, New Zealand and Australia (as co-headliners of the V Festival 2007), Norway, Estonia, Latvia, Lithuania, Germany, Switzerland, France, the Netherlands, Great Britain, Denmark, Ireland, Sweden, Italy, Spain, Belgium and Singapore.
 Pet Shop Boys "played" at the free festival Secondfest, in the online virtual world Second Life, on 30 June.
+The Fundamental tour ended in Bucharest, Romania, in November 2007.

 On 8 October 2007, Pet Shop Boys released Disco 4, the latest in their series of remix albums; the fourth in the set differed in that it was largely made up of remixes, completed by Pet Shop Boys, of other artists' work over the past decade.
 These include The Killers, David Bowie, Yoko Ono, Madonna, Atomizer and Rammstein.
 Only two tracks by Pet Shop Boys, remixed versions of Fundamental tracks "Integral" and "I'm with Stupid", were included.
-The Fundamental tour ended in Bucharest, Romania, in November 2007.

-In October 2008, Pet Shop Boys released the single "I'm in Love with a German Film Star" featuring famous British photographer Sam Taylor-Wood on vocals.
+In October 2008, Pet Shop Boys released the single "I'm in Love with a German Film Star" featuring British photographer Sam Taylor-Wood on vocals.
 This single was made for her exhibition in London and it was released by Kompakt records in Germany, on both CD and 7" and 12" vinyl.
-The most notable remixes were by Gui Boratto, Juergen Paape and Mark Reeder, who also made a special mix in 5.1 surround.
+The most notable remixes were by Gui Boratto, Jurgen Paape and Mark Reeder.

-In July 2017, Pet Shop Boys reissued Fundamental, as part of their 'Catalogue: 1985–2012' series.
-It features the remastered album, plus bonus tracks, demos and Pet Shop Boys' remixes of their tracks.